 THE EVOLUTION OF AUSTRALIAN INDUSTRY

-Between 1820 and 1850, the pastoral industry led Australia’s economic development, and by 1850 it was supplying well over 50% of the British market for imported wool.
+Between 1820 and 1850 the pastoral industry led Australia's economic development, and by 1850 it was supplying well over 50% of the British market for imported wool.
 The growth in the wool industry brought great advances in the rest of the economy, with local manufacturing industries being established in response to new market opportunities.
-Gold surpassed wool as Australia’s major export earner throughout the 1850s and 1860s, resulting in a rapid expansion of banking and commerce.
+Gold surpassed wool as Australia's major export earner throughout the 1850s and 1860s, resulting in a rapid expansion of banking and commerce.
 Increased public works activity during the 1870s played an important role in encouraging expansion in manufacturing.
 By 1901 this expansion had resulted in an economy where agriculture, manufacturing, mining, construction and the service industries all provided significant contributions to Australia's wealth.

-From 1901 to 1930 manufacturing expanded further, with impetus from Federation and the elimination of customs barriers between States, and from the First World War.
-With the onset of the Second World War, the Australian manufacturing sector was sufficiently developed and diversified to respond to the demand for war materials and equipment.
+From 1901 to 1930 manufacturing expanded further, with impetus from Federation and the elimination of customs barriers between states, and from World War I. With the onset of World War II, the Australian manufacturing sector was sufficiently developed and diversified to respond to the demand for war materials and equipment.
 Key industries expanded and new ones developed rapidly to produce munitions, ships, aircraft, new kinds of equipment and machinery, chemicals, textiles and so on.
-After the war, all sectors of the economy experienced growth.
-The onset of the oil price rises in 1973-74 led the world into recession, and ‘stagflation’ (inflation coupled with slower growth in Gross Domestic Product (GDP)) affected all sectors of the economy.
+After the war all sectors of the economy experienced growth.
+The onset of the oil price rises in 1973-74 led the world into recession.
+Inflation, coupled with slower growth in Australia's gross domestic product (GDP), affected all sectors of the economy.
 The modest employment growth between 1968 and 1979 was dominated by the service industries.